Sbsantosh8/AccuKnox_Task/README.md

 **Explanation** :

-Database Transaction: A group of database operations that are executed as a single unit.
-If any operation in the transaction fails, all the changes are rolled back.
+A group of database operations that are executed as a single unit.<br>
+If any operation in the transaction fails, all the changes are rolled back.<br>

 Since signals run in the same transaction, if an error occurs in the signal handler, the entire transaction (including the save operation that triggered the signal) will be rolled back.